 Let’s face it— money sucks.
 People stress because they don’t have it; people who have too much stress to maintain it.
-We’re all searching for ways to meet our personal goals.
+We’re all searching for ways to meet our personal and financial goals.
 Money is a necessary evil, especially when the economy in America is so challenging.
 In the SF Bay area, a person must make an average of $80,000 a year to qualify for a one bedroom apartment.
 As a nation, money has been cited the number one cause of divorce.

 Some money situations are challenging, but it can still work.
 The first step is to remain focused and …

 How much money do you need or want to make?
 Whether you’re trying to start a business, live solo because your roommate is driving you crazy, or continue growing your wealth, setting a financial goal is necessary.
 Make sure it’s one you can reach in a certain amount of time.
 Be specific when setting your goal.
 For example, I had a goal when I was 21 to buy my first house at 25.
 To do that, I had to pay off credit card debt and save around $20,000.00.
 It was a very boring period where my life was consumed with bills, bills, bills.
 It had to be done.
 Whatever your financial goal may be, make a plan on what you have to do to get there.